juju-solutions/review-queue-charm/README.md

       testing_jenkins_url=http://juju-ci.vapour.ws:8080/job/charm-bundle-test-wip/buildWithParameters \
       testing_jenkins_token=secrettoken

-To enable reviews for charms that require terms, you must set a base64-encoded charmstore single-sign-on token, for example:

-    juju config review-queue \
-      charmstore_usso_token=`base64 ~/.local/share/juju/store-usso-token`

 To enable email notifications from the app, you must provide a Sendgrid API key with mail-send permissions, for example: